talorlik/ldap-2fa-on-k8s/application/PRD-ALB.md

 centralized certificate/group configuration.

-The Helm chart can create `Ingress` objects, but it cannot magically tell Kubernetes *which controller- should act on them or *what ALB defaults- to use.
+The Helm chart can create `Ingress` objects, but it cannot magically tell Kubernetes *which controller should act on them* or *what ALB defaults to use*.
 That's exactly what `IngressClass` and `IngressClassParams` are for.

 Breakdown: